 The used-vehicle market since Sept.
 11 has been volatile and its future is being governed by events beyond our control, such as the economy, a war, and unprecedented new-vehicle retail incentives.
-No one can remember a comparable situation in the wholesale market when so many negative market factors have reached a confluence.
+No one can remember a comparable situation in the wholesale market when so many negative market forces have reached a confidence.
 Here is the litany of woes.

 The car-rental companies, which downfleeted massively after Sept.
 11, started lowering their floors in mid-October to stimulate dealer demand after their inventory of vehicles at auction ballooned.
 These discounted prices had a trickle-down effect, especially for near-new off-lease vehicles and some commercial fleet vehicles.